lundjrl/lundjrl/README.md

     <img align="center" alt="terminal" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/terminal/terminal.png">
 </p>

+<h6>I have a lot more Typescript experience but it's in private repos - not sure how to incorporate that here yet.</h6>

 <!--
 **lundjrl/lundjrl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.